 It was just a year ago that VMware introduced its cloud-native applications team.
-Since that announcement, VMware has worked closely with a number of customers to fine-tune new open source technologies to help enterprise developers securely build, deploy, and manage modern, distributed applications.
+Since that announcement, VMware worked closely with a number of companies to fine-tune new open source technologies that help enterprise developers securely build, deploy and manage modern and distributed applications.

-Though it is still early, and most companies are still just getting their feet wet with the concept of cloud-native application architectures, the excitement is growing as more and more businesses embrace containers and microservices and start to move workloads into production.
-As they do, some common themes are surfacing about why organizations are building these applications, the challenges they face, and the best way to get to where they want to go.
+Though it is still early, and most companies are still getting their feet wet with the concept of cloud-native application architectures, the excitement is growing.
+More and more businesses embrace containers and microservices and start to move workloads into production.
+As they do, common themes surface around why organizations build these applications, the challenges they face and the best way to get to where they want to go.

 Huge Challenges.
 Huge Opportunities.